presidentbeef/ffi-gdbm/README.md

 ## Status

-Passing all tests with JRuby 1.4 and 1.5.3 on 32-bit Linux.
+Passing all tests with JRuby 1.4, 1.5.3, 1.6 on 32-bit Linux.
 There may (or may not) be issues using 64-bit.

-Passing all tests with MRI Ruby 1.8.7 and 1.9.1 with Ruby-FFI 0.5.4 (and 0.6.3) on 32-bit Linux.
+Passing all tests with MRI Ruby 1.8.7, 1.9.1, 1.9.2 with Ruby-FFI 0.5.4, 0.6.3, 1.0.7 on 32-bit Linux.

-Does not currently work with Rubinius' FFI.
+Does not currently work with Rubinius' FFI, which seems to be wildly different from the FFI gem.
 Please let me know if this changes.

 Something weird happens with temp files (used in tests) with JRuby on Ubuntu.
 For some reason, it gets permission denied when trying to delete them.
 Any thoughts on that would be helpful.